'Something has to change': NYC cabbie group says after sixth suicide

 The medallions have long been a requirement to operate a cab in New York.
 Ride-hailing services don't need such medallions.

-Saleh, the driver who took his life last week, had been working shifts as long as 12 hours each for the past seven years, Desai said last week.
+Saleh, the driver who took his life last week, had been working as long as 12-hour shifts for the past seven years, Desai said last week.
 He had been offered an opportunity to drive with Uber but wanted to continue driving a yellow cab, she said.

 She said that with no retirement funds, switching to Uber or Lyft would only result in taxi drivers falling deeper into poverty.